 Hargray Communications Contribution to Cable One

 Based on Cable One’s Q3 2020 annualized EBITDA of ~$700m, the $128m of pre-synergies EBITDA contribution from Hargray Communications is meaningful, at ~18% of Cable One’s total.
 Indeed, Hargray’s EBITDA contribution rises to ~25% of Cable One’s EBITDA, once synergies are realized.
-Therefore, Hargray Communications represents a sizeable and meaningful acquisition to grow Cable One’s rural broadband platform.
+Therefore, Hargray Communications represents a sizable and meaningful acquisition to grow Cable One’s rural broadband platform.

 Notably, with a larger transaction such as Hargray, comes a higher valuation multiple paid by Cable One.
 Indeed, the 17.2x EBITDA multiple being paid by Cable One is higher than the ~15x EBITDA multiple which it paid for Mega Broadband.
 However, the transaction multiple is similar to the 17x EBITDA valuation ascribed to Clearwave, by Cable One, in November 2018.
 For further comparable transactions, check out our comprehensive list of fiber precedent M&A transactions here.